MakaJzki/MakaJzki.github.io/README.md

-# kingeling.se
+# Kingeling

-This is the page for kingeling.se
+This is the webpage for kingeling.se